-Gay Lynn grew up in Holladay and graduated from Skyline High School.
-She served a mission to Mexico City and enjoys speaking Spanish.
-She graduated from BYU cum laude with a Bachelor’s degree in English.
-She and her husband, Jim, have been married 34 years.
-Right after graduation, Jim joined the Air Force and they moved to Washington, D.C. where Jim attended medical school and Gay Lynn worked for a mortgage company and then the medical school.
+After graduation from Skyline High School, I served a church mission in Mexico City.
+I graduated from BYU with a Bachelor degree in English.
+I married Jim in 1986, just as he joined the Air Force.
+We moved to Washington, D.C. where Jim attended medical school and I worked at a mortgage company and then his medical school.

-As Jim’s service in the Air Force began, they moved around the country so their children were born in Washington D.C., Oklahoma, Michigan, and Georgia.
-During these years, Gay Lynn kept the family together, served in schools, marching bands and church callings and came to love people and communities around the nation.
+As Jim’s service in the Air Force began, we moved around the country.
+Our children were born in Washington D.C., Oklahoma, Michigan, and Georgia.
+During these years, I kept the family together, served in schools, marching bands and church callings and came to love people and communities around the nation.

-Jim retired in 2012 and with one son still at home, they moved back to Utah.
-A friend connected Gay Lynn with Women’s State Legislative Council, and her 7 years involvement with this 100 year old non-partisan group working for the best legislation for Utah has served as an education in our legislative process, our legislators and the critical issues our community and state face moving forward.
+Jim retired in 2012 and with one son still at home, we moved back to Utah.
+I am extremely fortunate that a friend connected me with Women’s State Legislative Council.
+Seven years of leadership with this 100-year-old non-partisan group working for the best legislation for Utah served as an education in our legislative process, our legislators and the critical issues our community and state face moving forward.

-For the past 5 years, Gay Lynn has also volunteered teaching English to immigrants and refugees through English Skills Learning Center and volunteered in other organizations for the public welfare.
-She has served in Boy Scouts, Girl Scouts and other great organizations for children.
+For 5 years, I also volunteered teaching English to immigrants and refugees through English Skills Learning Center and volunteered in other organizations for the public welfare.
+I have served in Boy Scouts, Girl Scouts and other great organizations for children.

 The healthy, loving family I grew up in is the foundation for the happy life I enjoy.
 I relish hiking, biking and skiing.
 Our mountains and valleys are destinations for travelers world-wide which we can enjoy daily.
 Our careful stewardship of these lands and wildlife will preserve them for our children and cleaner air will encourage businesses to come here.